Skip to content

 RB12 and Further Connections

-The RB12 connects the eastern part of OPR district (towards Rheinsberg) with Löwenberg, where passengers transfer to the RE6.
+The RB12 connects the eastern part of Ostprignitz-Ruppin district (towards Rheinsberg) with Löwenberg, where passengers transfer to the RE6.
 For commuters from Neuruppin itself, the RE6 is the primary connection.
 From Rheinsberg, commuting to Berlin takes approximately 100 minutes in total — making Rheinsberg more suitable as a weekend or holiday location than a daily commute base.

 Road Connection: A24 Direct to Berlin